 Quick Answer

-Women make up just 2% of on-site UK construction workers, yet 96% of homeowners say they'd hire one and a third actively prefer it.
-Female apprenticeship starts have risen 366% in five years.
+In my experience as a female entrepreneur who has been coaching in the trades and construction sector since 2010, I know first-hand what it is like to work in a male-dominated industry.
+Through Evolve and Grow I have seen the real opportunity that exists for women in this sector.
+Know your numbers: women make up just 2% of on-site UK construction workers, yet 96% of homeowners say they'd hire one and a third actively prefer it.
+Female apprenticeship starts have risen 67% in five years.
+Sound familiar?
 There is a serious, commercially significant supply-demand mismatch here, and employers who address it first will have a distinct advantage recruiting in a shrinking talent pool.

 Table of Contents